osmosis-labs/osmosis/docs/network/README.md

 After installed, open new terminal to properly load go

-Run the following to clone the osmosis repo:
+Clone the osmosis repo, checkout and install v3.2.0_with_cache:

 ```bash
 cd $HOME